tommyaweosme/hash-random-emergence/README.md

 ### 5|a
 This quickly evolves into two spaceships going in different directions, occasionally hitting each other.
 ### 6|11
-This is a moving oblique line whose cell count goes up in a weird way.
+This is a moving oblique line whose cell count goes up according to the Padovan sequence.
+### 6|16
+This is a flamethrower-like pattern that appears to grow at a rate of around 1.521, which means patterns as simple as 6 states can estimate strangely precise numbers.
+### 6|17
+This is a laser making a checkerboard, but it is very close to a duplicator.
 ### 6|25
 A true diagonal gun which does not move.
+### 6|12412
+This is another Padovan pattern.
+### 6|543543
+This is apparently a cubic eqaution contained entirely within 6 states.
 ### 6|a
 This is a gun that shoots 2-width spaceships.